How to Reduce Tax Liabilities

 It is important to note that you’re still eligible for tax credits even if you don’t itemize on your tax return.

-Can I claim Foreign Tax Credit (FTC)?
+Can I claim the Foreign Tax Credit (FTC)?

 The amount you can claim for the FTC should not exceed your total US tax liability multiplied by a fraction.
 The fraction’s numerator is your taxable income from outside the US, and the denominator is your total taxable income from US and foreign sources.